 If you have a complaint about our treatment of your personal information, please contact our Privacy Officer (see Contact Us below).
 Our Privacy Officer will consider and if, in our reasonable opinion, necessary, investigate your complaint and endeavour to respond to you within a reasonable period of time.

-If we do not adequately answer your concerns, you have the right to make a complaint to the Office of the Australian Information Commissioner.
+If we do not adequately answer your concerns, you have the right to make a complaint as follows: